edjagame/Best-Friend-Bot/README.txt

-This bot was designed by EJ Mejilla
+This bot was designed by EJ Mejilla, Ysobel Vera, and Joaquin Hermosisima